 So, how do we keep our skin healthy?

 Using the right creams to combat premature aging and always use SUNSCREEN!

 One of the most interesting studies we read tested the accelerated aging of human skin in a tropical climate.
 The study was performed over a six month period and used 50 Caucasian volunteers, who were split into two groups, receiving either a placebo or a moisturizer containing Thermus thermophilus ferment (TTF), with the hope of proving that skin that was not sufficiently protected would experience measurable deterioration.
 “The results indicate that under these special conditions of accelerated aging, the skin aged by approximately 4 years in the placebo group, whereas no deterioration occurred in the TTF-treated group”

 Yes, you read that correctly!
 By properly protecting and moisturizing their skin, volunteers in the treated group were able to maintain their skin’s health, whereas those who were subjected to accelerated conditions, aged 4 YEARS in a 6-month period!

-For sunscreen, you want to be sure to purchase a broad spectrum sunscreen that prevents the UVA and UVB particles from entering your skin.
+Broad-spectrum sunscreen is proven to be the most effective anti-aging cream you can use to protect your skin, so look for a broad spectrum sunscreen that protects against both UVA and UVB rays.
 Recent studies have shown that zinc oxide is the most favorable sunscreen ingredient as is not absorbed into the skin after application.
-Buying sunscreen containing zinc oxide is believed to be beneficial to your skin health.
-Broad-spectrum sunscreen is proven to be the most effective anti-aging cream you can use to protect your skin!
 Using sunscreen regularly is known to reduce the risk of premature aging and skin cancer.